jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 # Build tool

-Let's go with Leiningen for now, since it's
+For a build and dependency management tool, let's go with Leiningen for now, since it's pretty much the standard.
+One of the nice things about the Clojure ecosystem is that questioning the _status quo_ is the norm, so don't worry that you'll become the equivalent of a Mavenite.

 # Clojure version